GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/06-constants/README.md

 # Terminology

-1. Constant of a kind
+1. Constant of a kind 	(untyped constant)
-1. Constant of a type
+1. Constant of a type 	(typed constant)
-1. Kind promotion
+1. Kind promotion 		(untyped --> typed)

 # Mechanics